plger/scDblFinder/README.md

 The `scDblFinder` method can be to single-cell ATACseq (on peak-level counts), however when doing so we recommend using the `aggregateFeatures=TRUE` parameter (see vignette).

+In addition, the package includes a reimplementation of the Amulet method from Thibodeau et al. (2021).

 <br/><br/>

 For more detail, please see [vignette("scDblFinder")](https://bioconductor.org/packages/devel/bioc/vignettes/scDblFinder/inst/doc/scDblFinder.html).